Mr-Jos/namesilo_ddns_cli/README.md

 ## Regular Running for common Linux

   1. SSH to your device , and place `namesilo_ddns.sh` into somewhere, like `/opt/ddns/`.
+  (Note: For EdgeOS, the script should be placed in `/config/scripts/`)

   2. Make sure your permissions of destination and script:
 ```bash